Luanlrc/Luanlrc/README.md

 - 🔭 I am currently working as an Analyst in Infrastructure, Networks and Development
-- 🌱 I am a FullStack Javascript Developer with knowledge in:
+- 🌱 I am a FullStack Javascript Developer with knowledge in:<br>
-FullStack development in JavaScript
+FullStack development in JavaScript<br>
-Flask Framework for web development
+Flask Framework for web development<br>
-Django REST Framework
+Django REST Framework<br>
-Python programming language
+Python programming language<br>
-Experience with RaspBerry PI
+Experience with RaspBerry PI<br>

 - ⚡ Fun fact: my wife says I'm a walking encyclopedia